How to Use Cloud Storage for Video Editing Workflows

 1. Fast.io

 Best for: Review, delivery, and proxy distribution.
 Fast.io focuses on the visibility of your assets.
 It provides true HLS streaming for every video file, so clients can watch dailies, proxies, and cuts without downloading anything.
-It integrates with your existing storage buckets or provides its own.
+It works alongside your existing storage buckets or provides its own.

 2. LucidLink